Skip to main content

 Ask a librarian!

 EndNote (Basic) is a web-based tool for managing and citing references in papers and creating bibliographies which allows users to:

 - Search online resources

 - Format citations and footnotes or a bibliography

 - Use numerous citation styles including APA, MLA, Chicago (Turabian).

 Addtional instructions are at the Endnote Guide.

-PLNU's College Composition courses use the 8th Edition of the St. Martin's Handbook as a guide to research.
+PLNU's College Composition courses use the 8th Edition of The St. Martin's Handbook as a guide to research.

-Chapter 32 provides guidance for citing sources in MLA style.
+The section beginning on page 402 provides guidance for citing sources in MLA style.

-Chapter 33 provides guidance for citing sources in APA style.
+The section beginning on page 451 provides guidance for citing sources in APA style.